kevin-fang/ml-tutorials/KNearestNeighbors/README.md

 clf = KNeighborsClassifier()
 #clf = KNeighborsClassifier(n_neighbors=4)
 ```
 In scikit-learn, all the classifiers are classes.
-This initializes the KNeighborsClassifier.
-You can specify parameters ("hyperparameters") of the classifier in the parenthesis, like above in the commented line.
+The code above initializes the KNeighborsClassifier; you can specify parameters of the classifier in the parenthesis, (see commented line.)

 ```python
 from sklearn.model_selection import train_test_split

 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=.2)
 ```
-You generally don't want to train a classifier on all your data, so we use a "train-test-split" to split our data into a training set and a testing set.
+You generally don't want to train a classifier on all your data because it leaves one susceptible to overfitting, when the classifier works *too* well on our training data, leading to a less effective classifier on new data.
+We use a "train-test-split" to split our data into a training set and a testing set.
 The `test_size` parameter tells the classifier the ratio of training data to testing data. `0.2` means that 20% of the data will be marked as testing data and 80% will be training data.

 ```python